githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/RSDBnChJCnw.jpg"
     },
     {
-        "name": "A Centennial Celebration Stream",
-        "description": "Join Richard, Shannon, Joey, and Vivian as we reminisce and play some of our favorite games that we've made since starting the MakeCode Arcade Advanced livestream.
-This video marks our 100th stream!
-Thank you so much for tuning in.", "youTubeId": "jxhT9iJKhWQ",
+        "name": "Simple Machines",
+        "description": "Join Richard, Shannon, Joey, and Vivian as they make a game about using simple machines to the bend the world to your will.
+You can do anything with simple machines.
+ANYTHING!", "youTubeId": "gtGYYG96VdE",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/jxhT9iJKhWQ.jpg"
-    },
-    {
-        "name": "New story blocks!",
-        "description": "Join Richard, Vivian, Shannon, and Joey as they build a game using the new blocks in the arcade-story extension!
-Check out this game where a friendly mouse helps folks out in their neighborhood.", "youTubeId": "GZ93Cmng14o",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/GZ93Cmng14o.jpg"
-    },
-    {
-        "name": "Procedurally Generated Potions!",
-        "description": "Join Richard, Shannon, and Vivian as they do some drawing--with math!
-Learn how to use the \"image\" blocks to create interesting randomized sprite images.", "youTubeId": "mgctDnx1cFw",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/mgctDnx1cFw.jpg"
-    },
-    {
-        "name": "Art Stream",
-        "description": "In this video, Richard, Joey, and Vivian do some art instead of some code.
-We started making a tileset for a small town.", "youTubeId": "hRy23k93-7A",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/hRy23k93-7A.jpg"
+        "imageUrl": "/static/advanced-stream/gtGYYG96VdE.jpg"
     },
     {
         "name": "Sucromon [Part 3]",